MIT-Emerging-Talent/ET6-CDSP-group-01-repo/5_communication_strategy/README.md

  methodology, key findings, data limitations, and a call to action to encourage reuse and collaboration.

-**Inter Governmental Authority on Development**:

-- Sending them a proposal through email with:

-  - Why the project matters to IGAD’s mission
-  - Data needs
-  - Potential collaboration or support required
-  - Expected outcomes
-  - Supporting infographics to show our findings better

 ### What We Want Them to Learn

-**Researchers** & **Inter Governmental Authority on Development**:

 - Open-source tools and datasets like CHIRPS rainfall can enable cost-effective local research
-- The relationship between urban expansion patterns and increasing flood frequency in East African cities is nonlinear and locally variable
-- That **urban growth alone does not explain flood severity**,  the interaction with rainfall variability, topography, and infrastructure is complex.
+- When the two cities of focus were studied together, it was found that the data from the built-up area and floods were closely related, indicating that as cities grew, flood severity increased.
+However, when the cities were studied separately, it was observed that floods reduced as the cities expanded.
-- There is **a lack of high-quality, consistent data** covering critical factors like infrastructure, informal settlements, and population vulnerability in East African cities.
+- There is **a lack of high-quality, consistent data** covering critical factors like topography, land use, drainage infrastructure, population, and exposure to strengthen the study.
 - Our synthetic dataset offers a starting point for hypothesis testing, model building, or even local validation studies.

 ### How We Hope They Will Act

-**Researchers**:

 - Use our open-source datasets to **replicate, validate, or extend** our analysis.
 - **Contribute new data**, such as ground-truth flood observations,